HackRVA/hack-rfid/README.md

 Please do contribute if you can.
 This is a candidate to replace the current rfid solution at hackrva.

-If you are interested in contributing, I can bring some spare mcus and readers to hackrva.

 The main problem this is trying to solve is that there's no verification step between the server and the current rfid reader.

 ## high level